MatthewGerber/rlai/docs/case_studies/robocode.md

 * The RL robot turns when hit by bullets but then continues with ahead/back movement (see ahead/back Feature 2 above).
 * An ahead/back sequence terminates when the RL robot nears a boundary, and the RL robot reverses direction (see ahead/back Feature 4 above).
-* It is not uncommon for the movement-only RL robot to defeat this particular enemy, as it often settles into a movement pattern like the one shown in the video.
-The enemy's aim is not properly calibrated for a moving target at long range, and the RL agent's direction reversals incur little if any damage.
+* It is not uncommon for the movement-only RL robot to defeat this particular enemy, as the former often settles into a movement pattern like the one shown in the video.
+The enemy's aim is not properly calibrated for a moving target at long range, and the RL agent's repeated direction reversals incur little if any damage.

 ## Integrated Aiming, Firing, and Movement (TBD)